Skip links

 That’s all there is for these two verbs! ¡Ya conoces todas las diferencias!
 And hopefully, after a little bit of practice, te las sabrás, también.

-As you can see from today’s post, every once and a while you come across some really complicated concepts when studying Spanish as a second language.
-Especially when it has two words that translate to the same thing in your native language.
+As you can see from today’s post, every once and a while you come across some really complicated concepts when studying languages.
+Especially when your new language has two words that translate to the same thing in your native language.

 But not all hope is lost!
 It just takes a bit of practice, and in no time, they’ll just naturally start making sense in your head.